jerseycheese/BootHillGM/Docs/UserStories.md

   **Status:** Not yet implemented.

 ### Inventory and Economy
-- [ ] As a player, I want to view my character's inventory so that I know what items I have available.
+- [x] As a player, I want to view my character's inventory so that I know what items I have available.
   **Test Plan:**
   - Verify that all items in the inventory are displayed correctly
   - Test adding and removing items from the inventory
-  - Ensure the inventory display updates in real-time **Status:** Not yet implemented.
+  - Ensure the inventory display updates in real-time **Status:** Implemented.
+Inventory component has been added to the game session.

 - [ ] As a player, I want to use items from my inventory so that I can interact with the game world.
   **Test Plan:**